 The word hygge is from Danish origin.
 So how do we connect hygge with Amish?
 Well, hygge is not just a word.
 It is a concept and a way of life.
 It is pronounced ‘hue-guh’ and it refers to a quality of coziness and comfort that causes a feeling of contentment or well-being.

 Amish culture is not derived from Danish culture.
 But Danes do embrace certain lifestyle practices that embodies the art of hygge.
 And it is quite easy to see that the Amish culture is filled with the art of hygge as well.
-The Amish are masters of making their lives hygge.
-Embracing hygge in your own life will give you happier and more fulfilling life.
+The Amish are masters of making their lives hygge without trying or being Danish.
+So here are some Amish lifestyle inspiration for making your own life hygge too.

 Have Quality Time With Friends And Family

 This is when you cause time to stop!
 Not literally… We cannot stop time, but we sure can make someone feel like they do not want the time between you and them to end.
 The time to bond and have “one-on-one” moments with a family member or friend.
 Whether sitting and talking, walking and talking on a nice cozy evening, lying down on the floor and steering at the ceiling, or lying down on the outside and staring up at the stars.
 You may refer to this as quality time.
 In times to come, we look back and call it the “good old days.”

 Eat Nice Food

 Eating healthy is encouraged.
 And also….
 Ehem… eating like the Amish is also suggested.

 Bake a treat and have fun sharing it with neighbors and friends.
 An example of this is the Amish Friendship Bread.
 You do not have to do the same thing they do, but create fun memories around eating and sharing nice food, so you will have treasured memories to keep.